WuTheFWasThat/wuthefwasthat.github.io/about.md

 I'm a research/software engineer in the Bay Area wishing to do good.
-I'm (perhaps unusually) interested in the long term future of the world, and am (perhaps irrationally) afraid of artificial intelligence and biotech causing human extinction.
+I'm (perhaps unusually) interested in the long term future of the world, and am (perhaps irrationally) afraid of advanced technology causing human extinction.
+I currently think most about artificial intelligence, which seems somewhat likely to be transformative in my lifetime.
 In my personal life, I try but often fail to be both reasonable and kind.

 In my free time, I like to: